jinyanghk/xv6-gui/README.md

 ## CONTENT IN THIS REPO

 This repo adds a simple GUI interface to the xv6 system (the x86 version by October 2020).
 It is a single person final project for the course CS510 offered by Duke University.

 ## ACKNOWLEDGMENTS

 Please see [xv6 public repo](https://github.com/mit-pdos/xv6-public) for the acknowledgments of the public repo.
-For this repo, it borrows code from [Themis_GUI](https://github.com/YueDayu/Themis_GUI) (characters.c, gui.c, mouse.c, kbd.c, msg.c).
+For this repo, it borrows code from [Themis_GUI (https://github.com/YueDayu/Themis_GUI) (characters.c, gui.c, mouse.c, kbd.c, msg.c).

 ## BUILDING AND RUNNING XV6

 To build xv6 on an x86 ELF machine (like Linux or FreeBSD), run "make".
 On non-x86 or non-ELF machines (like OS X, even on x86), you will need to install a cross-compiler gcc suite capable of producing x86 ELF binaries (see https://pdos.csail.mit.edu/6.828/).
 Then run "make TOOLPREFIX=i386-jos-elf-".
 Now install the QEMU PC simulator and run "make qemu".

 ## GUI RESULT

 This is what the GUI interface looks like when you successfully booted the system.
-Explorer the interface by clicking on buttons, icons, even text you typed.
+Explorer the interface by clicking on buttons, icons, or even text you've typed.
 Or use your keyboard to type something in the shell or the editor (support most single keys including enter, backspace and arrow keys).

 <img src="/pics/multiple_window.png" width="600">